 TEST.SAS is a test control program for the CAHPS Analysis Program macros.
 It was designed for use with the test data sets described below.
-This program was constructed to provide users with a short program and data set that demonstrated the analysis options and output for Version 4.1 of the CAHPS Analysis Program.
+This program was constructed to provide users with a short program and data set that demonstrates the analysis options and output of the CAHPS Analysis Program.